percona/postgres/contrib/pg_tde/documentation/docs/how-to/uninstall.md

 !!! note

-    - Your list of libraries will most likely be different than the above example.
+    Your list of libraries will most likely be different than the above example.

-    - If `pg_tde` is the only shared library in the list, and this is set using `postgresql.conf`:
+    If `pg_tde` is the only shared library in the list, and it was set via `postgresql.conf`:
         - You cannot disable it using `ALTER SYSTEM SET ...`
         - Instead, remove the `shared_preload_libraries` line from `postgresql.conf`
         - Then run `ALTER SYSTEM RESET shared_preload_libraries;`